UroojBaksh/Black-Friday-Sale_Analysis/executive_summary.md

 ---

-*For questions or additional analysis, contact the Data Analytics Team.*
+*For questions or additional analysis, contact me via email.*